 We have 52-day-itinerary for Broad Peak expedition that starts with your arrival in Islamabad.
 We will take care of your comfort and safety throughout your time with us.
 The ideal climbing season for Broad Peak starts in June and ends in August.

 Trek from Mundung to Askole

-Utmost Adventure Treks has compiled a list of necessary equipment, personal medical supplies and symptoms of medical condition likely to face during trekking / peak climbing.
+Utmost Adventure Treks has compiled a list of necessary equipment and personal medical supplies, which could be useful if facing some medical condition during trekking / peak climbing.
 Also, please do understand that items listed below should be considered as an essential summary.

 Your document to travel to Nepal:

 Valid passport, 2 extra passport size photos, photocopies of passport, visa (better to file the visa form prior departure here Tourist Visa Form and print it out) to pay upon arrival at the airport.
 Proof of insurance.

 Dollars/Euros in cash for purchasing Nepalese visa at Kathmandu airport.
 Credit cards, bank/ATM/cash machine cards for withdrawing cash from cash machines (bring a photocopy of your cards).